-Does frame vibration offer effective protection for reciprocating compressors?
+Does frame vibration offer effective and reliable protection for reciprocating compressors?

 For decades, reciprocating compressor monitoring was not a high priority; centrifugal machines were always the focus of operators and monitoring equipment investments.
 The reasons for this are partially based on the high number of centrifugal compressors, in comparison to reciprocating compressors, found in refineries, natural gas or other petrochemical applications.
 Secondly, operators simply did not fear severe damages due to the low kinetic energy of these comparably slow running machines.